parse-community/Parse-SDK-dotNET/README.md

 ---

-A library that gives you access to the powerful Parse Server backend from any platform supporting .NET Standard 2.0.
+A library that gives you access to the powerful Parse Server backend from any platform supporting .NET Standard 2.0 and .NET 9 / MAUI.
 For more information about Parse and its features, visit [parseplatform.org](https://parseplatform.org/).

 ---